Write a comment

 Preparation:

-1. Initially, prepare the grains for cooking porridge - remove plant debris and rinse thoroughly in water.
-Then transfer to a saucepan, cover with cold water, and leave for at least 3 hours.
-Although you can leave the pearl barley to soak overnight.
+1. Prepare the grains for cooking porridge — remove plant debris and rinse thoroughly.
+Transfer to a saucepan, cover with cold water, and leave at least 3 hours (overnight is better).

-2. Now the main "highlight" of the recipe is choosing the right cookware.
-To make the dish truly delicious, it needs to be cooked in two pots (one larger and one smaller).
+2. The main "highlight" of the recipe is choosing the right cookware.
+To make the dish truly delicious, cook in two pots (one larger and one smaller).

-3. Drain the soaked pearl barley in a colander, then transfer it to the saucepan with milk.
-Bring the milk to a boil.
-In a large pot, heat the water.
+3. Drain the soaked pearl barley in a colander, then transfer to the saucepan with milk.
+Bring milk to a boil.
+In a large pot, heat water.

 4. Place the small pot with milk and grains into the larger pot with boiling water.
-Once the water comes to a boil again, reduce the stovetop heat to a minimum.
-Cover the pot with the porridge with a lid.
+Once the water comes to a boil again, reduce stovetop heat to minimum.
+Cover the pot with porridge with a lid.

-6. With this cooking method, the risk of the dish burning is minimized.
-Stir the porridge a couple of times to ensure the grains cook evenly.
+6. The risk of dish burning is minimized with this cooking method.
+Stir the porridge a couple of times to ensure grains cook evenly.

-7. Add salt, sugar, and cream to the porridge at the very end, and place a piece of butter in the dish just before serving.
+7. Add salt, sugar, and cream to the porridge at the very end, and place a piece of butter just before serving.

-8. Taste the porridge - if the grains are soft, you can confidently say that the dish is ready.
-You can turn off the heat.
+8. Taste — if grains are soft, the dish is ready.
+Turn off the heat.

-9. Serve the hot porridge in bowls and enjoy.
+9. Serve hot porridge in bowls and enjoy.
 Bon appétit.

 How to cook pearl barley porridge in a multicooker